Translation disclaimer (Translation disclaimer)

 This is to prevent crime and disorder order and tackle the harm caused by anti-social behaviour (ASB).

 This is critical for us to be able to deliver better outcomes from communities.
 So where there is a chance to stop the harm before it happens, we will act first.
-Such action includes the use of the Public Space Protection Order (PSPO).
-This is made by local authorities by virtue of s75 Anti-Social Behaviour and Policing Act 2014.
+Such action includes the use of the Public Space Protection Orders (PSPOs).
+These are made by local authorities using the provisions of the Anti-Social Behaviour, Crime and Policing Act 2014.

 A PSPO can prohibit certain behaviour/activity and require action to be taken in a defined area.
-At the moment, there are seven PSPOs in Calderdale.
+The first PSPOs were introduced in 2012 and have been reviewed and updated a couple of times, the last being in 2022.

-• The Moorland Fire Public Space Protection Order was implemented in June 2019.
-This was to protect our Moorland and upland areas by preventing the risk of fire.
+• The Moorland Fire Public Space Protection Order.
+This is to protect our moorland and upland areas by preventing the risk of fire.

-• Five PSPOs bring in restrictions on a person in charge of a dog(s).
-For example, not entering specific areas such as children playgrounds and failing to clean up after their dog.
+• Five concern a person in charge of a dog(s).
+For example, not entering specific areas such as children's playgrounds and failing to clean up after their dog.

-• The final order is about the consumption of alcohol in a public place or other designated area.
-This order allows Police and Wardens to require people to stop drinking and surrender their alcohol.
+• The consumption of alcohol in a public place or other designated area.
+This allows Authorised Officers (Police and Council) to require people to stop drinking and surrender their alcohol.

-• To prohibit the use of off-road vehicles on Calderdale Moorland area for recreation.
-Also, to extend the current designated area to take in some of Calderdale's beauty spots.
+• The use of off-road vehicles on Calderdale Moorland area for recreation is currently prohibited.
+Also, the designated area was extended to include some of Calderdale's beauty spots.
 This follows on from:

 • The success of the Moorland Fire PSPO;